Third-party cloud agent authentication Third-party cloud agent authentication in Oz stores provider credentials for cloud runs as Warp-managed secrets. Third-party cloud agents, like [Claude Code](#connecting-claude-code-credentials) and [Codex](#connecting-codex-credentials), call their providers d

 Create an Anthropic API key

-Section titled “Create an Anthropic API key”- Go to the Anthropic Console and sign in (or create an account).
+Section titled “Create an Anthropic API key”- Go to the Anthropic Console and sign in or create an account.

 Oz also supports Bedrock-routed credentials (Anthropic Bedrock API key and Anthropic Bedrock access key) if your team consumes Anthropic models through AWS.

-Store the key in Oz
+Store API key in Oz

 Oz web app